Refund policy

 When a refund can be requested

 A refund request requires a valid Stripe-backed contract payment.
-If the contract does not have a Stripe-backed payment order, Fluencity cannot create a refund through the current flow.
+If the contract does not have a Stripe-backed payment order, Fluencity cannot process a refund.

-The current runtime allows refund requests for payment orders in funded, partially allocated, released, or disputed states.
+Refund requests are supported for payment orders in funded, partially allocated, released, or disputed states.

 Refunds are blocked while a payout release is actively processing.
 Queued payout releases may be canceled if a refund is requested before payout processing finishes.